BrightcoveOS/android-player-samples/brightcove-exoplayer/README.md

 #### HLS
 * There is currently no support for HLS Live DVR playback with sliding windows.
-* There is currently no support for HLSe playback with token authorization.

 ### Closed Captions
 * There is currently no support for multiple sidecar or embedded captions files with multiple locales.
 You may only provide a single captions file at this time.